Scalingo/documentation/_posts/databases/postgresql/2000-01-01-dump-restore.md

 $ pg_restore --clean --if-exists --no-owner --no-privileges --no-comments --dbname $DATABASE_URL dump.pgsql
 ```

-With PostgreSQL version prior to 9.4 the `--if-exists` flag may not exist.

 Alternatively you can use the Adminer instance provided by Scalingo.
 Choose the
 one hosted in the region where your database is hosted.